International frameworks for citizen engagement and civil society

 While most international intergovernmental organizations recognize the need for participatory frameworks, their approach varies.
 Some have formulated organization-wide strategies for community engagement, or have devised formal frameworks for civil society consultations, while others have developed context-specific resources for practitioners.
 Their approaches may differ, but international organizations are undeniably conscious of the global call for increased public participation.

-Listed below are a number of the community engagement frameworks, strategies, and guidelines currently in place.
+Listed below are a number of the citizen engagement frameworks, strategies, and guidelines currently in place.